2025 Supercopa do Brasil

-The 2025 Supercopa do Brasil was the eighth edition of Supercopa do Brasil (also known as Supercopa Rei), an annual football match played between the champions of the Campeonato Brasileiro Série A and Copa do Brasil.
+The 2025 Supercopa do Brasil (officially the Supercopa Betano Rei 2025 for sponsorship reasons) was the eighth edition of Supercopa do Brasil (also known as Supercopa Rei), an annual football match played between the champions of the Campeonato Brasileiro Série A and Copa do Brasil.

 This edition featured Botafogo, champions of the 2024 Campeonato Brasileiro Série A, and Flamengo, champions of the 2024 Copa do Brasil, the first Clássico da Rivalidade in this competition.

 On 8 March 2024, the CBF announced that the tournament would take place on 2 February 2025, at Mangueirão in Belém.

 Flamengo defeated Botafogo by a score of 3–1 to win their third Supercopa title.